-- 1. The first condition is that: - The conduct constitutes the torture of a person who has sought - - i.
-To expose illegal activity carried out by a public official or a person acting in an official capacity; or - ii.
-To obtain, exercise, defend or promote human rights and fundamental freedoms; or - conduct that involves the intentional infliction of severe pain or suffering on another person is conduct that constitutes torture for the purposes of this subsection.
-It is immaterial whether the pain or suffering is physical or mental and whether it is caused by an act or omission. - b.
-The conduct otherwise involves the cruel, inhuman or degrading treatment or punishment of such a person - 2.
-The second condition is that the conduct is carried out in consequence of that person having sought to do anything falling within subsection (a)(i) or (ii) above. - 3.
-The third condition is that the conduct is carried out - - a.
-By a public official, or a person acting in an official capacity, in the performance or purported performance of his official duties; or - b.
-By a person not falling within paragraph (a) at the instigation or with the consent or acquiescence (i) Of a public official; or (ii) Of a person acting in an official capacity who is instigating the conduct, or in consenting to or acquiescing in it, is acting in the performance or purported performance of his official duties.
+- 1. The first condition is that: - a.
+The conduct constitutes the torture of a person who has sought - i.
+To expose illegal activity carried out by a public official or a person acting in an official capacity; or ii.
+To obtain, exercise, defend or promote human rights and fundamental freedoms; or conduct that involves the intentional infliction of severe pain or suffering on another person is conduct that constitutes torture for the purposes of this subsection.
+It is immaterial whether the pain or suffering is physical or mental and whether it is caused by an act or omission.

+b.
+The conduct otherwise involves the cruel, inhuman or degrading treatment or punishment of such a person a.
+By a public official, or a person acting in an official capacity, in the performance or purported performance of his official duties; or b.
+By a person not falling within paragraph (a) at the instigation or with the consent or acquiescence - (i) Of a public official; or (ii) Of a person acting in an official capacity - who is instigating the conduct, or in consenting to or acquiescing in it, is acting in the performance or purported performance of his official duties.